 Other staff may need access depending on the purpose for processing, but the key point is that you should make every effort to ensure CCTV can only be viewed by those with permission.

 This means keeping the footage in a secure location.
 Physical tapes should be stored in a locked cupboard, and digital files should be saved in a folder that’s subject to access controls.

-You might also decide to encrypt digitally recorded CCTV footage to protect it further.
+You might also choose to encrypt digitally recorded CCTV footage to protect it further.
 This will be particularly useful when DSARs (data subject access requests) are submitted, as it ensures the information is protected when in transit.

 4. Delete footage when it’s no longer necessary

-Most organisations have a retention period for CCTV footage, simply because it’s too impractical to keep the information indefinitely.
+Most organisations have a retention period for CCTV footage, because it’s too impractical to keep the information indefinitely.

 Physical tapes will soon stack up, and digital files will eat up memory.
 However, you must now be more systematic about how long you keep recordings.

 The GDPR states that you can only store information for as long as it’s necessary for the purpose for which it was collected, and you must outline that timeframe before you start processing.

 You should therefore establish a system to make sure you delete information once the data retention deadline passes.